saint-oracle/website/act/on/terms-of-service.md

 ---
 layout: default
-title: act/on Terms of Use
+title: act/on Terms of Service
 ---

 <style>